changecase/qmlbook/en/ch03/index.rst

 .. issues:: ch03

 Qt Creator manages your source code in projects.
 You can create a new project by using :menuselection:`File --> New File or Project`.
 When you create a project you have many choices of application templates.
-Qt Creator is capable of creating desktop, mobile applications.
-Application which use Widgets or Qt Quick or Qt Quick and controls or even bare-bone projects.
-Also project for HTML5 and python are supported.
+Qt Creator is capable of creating desktop applications, mobile applications, application which use Widgets or Qt Quick or Qt Quick and controls or even bare-bone projects.
+Also, projects for HTML5 and python are supported.
 For a beginner it is difficult to choose, so we pick three project types for you.

 * **Applications / Qt Quick 2.0 UI**: This will create a QML/JS only project for you, without any C++ code.
 Take this if you want to sketch a new user interface or plan to create a modern UI application where the native parts are delivered by plug-ins.
 * **Libraries / Qt Quick 2.0 Extension Plug-in**: Use this wizard to create a stub for a plug-in for your Qt Quick UI.
 A plug-in is used to extend Qt Quick with native elements.
 * **Other Project / Empty Qt Project**: A bare-bone empty project.
-Take this if you want to code your application with c++ from scratch.
+Take this if you want to code your application with C++ from scratch.
 Be aware you need to know what you are doing here.

 .. note::

-	During the first parts of the book we will mainly use the Qt Quick 2.0 UI project type.
-Later to describe some c++ aspects we will use the Empty-Qt-Project type or something similar.
+	During the first parts of the book we will mainly use the *Qt Quick 2.0 UI* project type.
+Later -- to describe some C++ -- aspects we will use the *Empty-Qt-Project* type or something similar.
 For extending Qt Quick with our own native plug-ins we will use the *Qt Quick 2.0 Extension Plug-in* wizard type.